Electric Bike Accessories You May Want To Consider Purchasing

-Electric bikes are an awesome alternative to gas guzzling vehicles, but it’s important that they are equipped for the intended use, time of day, and environment used in, so electric bike accessories may be require.
+Electric bicycles, also known as electric bikes or e-bikes, are an awesome alternative to gas guzzling vehicles, but it’s important for electric bicycles to be equipped for the intended use, such as time of day and environment to be used in, so electric bicycle accessories may be required.

-If you live in a rainy environment for instance, and intend on commuting to work or ride frequently in the dark, it might be worth paying more up front to get integrated fenders and lights.
-They look nicer, rattle less, are more difficult to steal, and don’t require stand alone batteries that can run out unexpectedly, or slow you down because of the need to recharge.
-We’ve read of people who settle for “bargain” ebikes, but end up spending way more after purchase to outfit them properly.
+If you live in a rainy environment for instance, and intend on commuting to work or ride frequently in the dark, it might be worth paying more up front to have integrated (built in) fenders and lights.
+They look nicer, rattle less, are more difficult to steal, and don’t require stand alone batteries that can run out unexpectedly or slow you down because of the need to recharge.
+We’ve read of people who settle for “bargain” e-bikes, but then end up spending way more after purchase to outfit them properly.

-Accessorizing can be a fun way of instantly individualizing your EB, and result in a remarkable ride, but sometimes paying a little more and waiting a bit longer for a product that fully suits your needs can result in greater fulfillment and utility.
+Accessorizing can be a fun way of instantly individualizing your electric bicycle, and can result in a remarkable ride, but sometimes paying a little more and waiting a bit longer for a product that fully suits your needs can result in greater fulfillment and utility.

-Bike shops and rental businesses frequently report that ebikes are ridden further and more frequently than pedal powered models, and at a consistently higher speed, which can add up to stress and strain on your body.
-Comfort and safety need to be key purchasing factors.
-Regardless of the e-bike you choose, here’s a list of what we consider to be essential accessories.
+Bike shops and bicycle rental businesses frequently report that e-bikes are ridden further and more frequently than pedal powered models, and at a consistently higher speed, Higher speeds can cause stress and strain on your body, so comfort and safety need to be key purchasing factors.
+Regardless of the e-bike you choose.
+To help you on your way to accessorizing your electric bike, here’s a list of what we consider to be essential accessories.

 Helmets are extremely important, regardless of speed or riding condition, and now you can get them with integrated lights for added visibility and safety, like the Torch Apparel helmet.
 The alternative approach is adding a stand alone LED light to your existing helmet.

-Glasses keep your eyes focused by reducing dryness due to wind, squinting from the sun or harsh lights, and safe from physical contact with particulates such as sand, small rocks and bugs.
-While eye protection is not a true “accessory” per say, protecting the eyes is very important, and is often overlooked.
-E-bikes move around quickly and can dry out eyes in a hurry without protection.
+And be sure to protect your eyes from insects, debris and dust.
+Electric bikes move around quickly and can dry out eyes in a hurry without protection.
+Glasses and goggles help to keep your eyes focused by reducing dryness due to wind, squinting from the sun or harsh lights, and safe from physical contact with particulates such as sand, small rocks and bugs.
+While eye protection is not a true “accessory”, protecting the eyes is so important and is often overlooked that we’ve included it.
 Use tinted and polarized glasses in bright conditions, and clear or yellow lenses at night to increase visibility.

-Electric Bike Accessories To Keep Your Lungs Safe
+Electric Bicycle Accessories To Keep Your Lungs Safe

 Electric Bike Accessories To Increase Your Visibility To Others